StevenSavold/Gzip/README.md

 # Gzip (Jai)
 This is a module for the Jai programming language.
-It implements a gzip compressor/decompressor.
+It implements a gzip decompressor with a compressor in the works.

 ## Build the tests
 In the projects root folder, run the following command: